altafmquadri/lead-us-frontend/README.md

 * closing a sale

 After Lead is created
-* user can get turn by turn directions from user's location to lead's location
+* user can get turn by turn directions from the user's location to the lead's location

 ### Objectives